MRAlirad/foundry-defi-stablecoin/README.md

 }
 ```

-This looks great.
 What does a user do when they want to exit the protocol entirely though?
 Redeeming all of their collateral through this function will revert due to the user's `Health Factor` breaking.
 The user would first need to burn their `DSC` to release their collateral.
 This two step process would be cumbersome (much liked `depositCollateral` and `mintDsc` was), so let's write the `burnDsc` function, then combine the two.

-### burnDsc
+### burnDsc function

 In order for a user to burn their `DSC`, the tokens will need to be transferred to `address(0)`, and their balance within our `s_DSCMinted` mapping will need to be updated.
 Rather than transferring to `address(0)` ourselves, our function will take the tokens from the user and then call the inherent burn function on the token.
 We'll apply the `moreThanZero` modifier for our usual reasons (non-zero transactions only!).